Since December 2019, up to 1 million people have fled their homes and forced to endure miserable conditions, at least 500 civilians have been killed.

-Islamic Relief is one of the biggest providers of medical assistance in Idlib, offering support to 80 health facilities, paying the salaries of more than 150 medical staff and operating four Emergency Mobile Health Units, a fleet of trucks that have been converted to surgical operating rooms that are in high demand whenever bombs start to fly.
+Islamic Relief is one of the biggest providers of medical assistance in Idlib, offering support to 80 health facilities, paying the salaries of more than 150 medical staff, and operating four Emergency Mobile Health Units, a fleet of trucks that have been converted to surgical operating rooms that are in high demand whenever bombs start to fly.

-Thus far, Islamic Relief, has provided food to more than 220,000 people and tents and blankets, mattresses and plastic sheets to more than 10,000 people.
-In 2019, we reached more than two million people in the north-west although our teams estimates the needs will be even larger in 2020.
+Thus far, Islamic Relief has provided food to more than 220,000 people and tents and blankets, mattresses, and plastic sheets to more than 10,000 people.
+In 2019, we reached more than two million people in the northwest although our team estimates the needs will be even larger in 2020.